aumcode/nfx-demos/Wave/Wave.DbApplication/ReadMe.txt

 http://localhost:8080.

 You have MySQL database engine to be istalled to run the app.
-Administrator privileges are also required to start the application.
+Administrator privileges are also required.